cis3296f25/02-3dquests/README.md

 # How to run (for Windows)
 - Have installed node v22.20.02
 - Have installed npm and npx (it should come with node but just in case make sure to run npm -v and npx -v to see it installed)
-- Have godot installed:
+- Have godot installed: https://godotengine.org/download/windows/.
+(Extract .exe from zipped folder)
-- On the command line run the following commands:
+- On the command line (or your choice of terminal run the following commands:
 ```
 npm install
 ```